adrianababakanian/gatsby-personal-site-netlify/src/pages/code/dinestination/index.md

 ![Dinestination](./assets/dinestination.png)

 In this section I focus on detailing my technical development process behind the app's implementation.
-Please find details about my iterative design process, informed visual decisions, and user experience research under my [design documentation](localhost:8000/design/dinestination) for the project.
+Please find details about my iterative design process, informed visual decisions, and user experience research under my <a href="https://adrianababakanian.io/design/dinestination" target="_blank" class="matcha">design documentation</a> for the project.

 ## Motivation
 Dinestination aims to solve the on-the-go user's need of finding a place to eat along the way to a particular destination under a time constraint.
 Despite the robustness of existing mapping applications and restaurant databases, currently no single interface exists for entering a location, time to be there, and an optional set of filters to generate a route and route-optimal restaurants that get the user to their final destination on time.
 As such, we took on the challenge of combining an array of APIs into a single, intuitive, and flexible interface unifying the existing fragmented workflow across many apps and queries.